 Audiobooks or Streaming Video Service.
 Netflix, Hulu, and Amazon Prime Video got me through many long months of nursing round-the-clock.
 Gift her with an Amazon Kindle or a few months of Audible (hands-free reading for mamas who can’t keep their eyes open!) or streaming video service if she doesn’t already have it.
 Looking for something more budget-friendly?
 Compile a list of your favorite entertaining and uplifting podcasts for her!

 Diapers and Wipes.
 Always needed, always appreciated.
-Buy a big box of diapers in a larger size (1 or 2) for the baby to grow into, or splurge on those all-natural, organic dipeys she would never, ever buy in a million years.
+Buy a big box of diapers in a larger size (1 or 2) for the baby to grow into.
 If she’s a cloth diaper mama, consider wool dryer balls, special detergent or a Spray Pal!

 All gift suggestions in this resource are products that we use ourselves and love giving as gifts.
 Some of the links in our resource guides are affiliate links which means we may earn an affiliate commission.
 This article was originally published in 2016.